 Many of the Victorian churches were constructed on an ambitious scale relative to the population of the communities they were built to serve, and the extent of the repairs which in many cases are now becoming urgent, is commensurate with their size.
 Meanwhile, the need for essential repairs and maintenance of the older churches has in no way diminished

-The SPAB Maintenance Co-operatives Project provides support, training and resources to help those who want to help look after these buildings.
-We are developing networks of volunteers who can carry out basic preventative maintenance tasks.
-As well as providing training events and hands-on workshops, you can get free technical advice on specific building issues from the SPAB technical team.
+The SPAB Maintenance Co-operatives Project provided support, training and resources to help those who want to help look after these buildings.
+We developed networks of volunteers who can carry out basic preventative maintenance tasks.
+You can continue to get free technical advice on specific building issues from the SPAB technical team.
 If you need help or advice regarding your place of worship please don’t hesitate to get in touch.